 The RV campsite for Carpinteria State Beach is to the west of Jelly Bowl Beach.
 There is a picnic table on the grass above the sea.
 A quiet neighborhood with lots of flowers and amazing mountain views is to the north of the beach, across the railroad tracks.
 Overall, this is a lovely, pristine area where a romantic stroll with your lover is in order!
 Bring a jacket because the sea air is cold.
-Be prepared with vegetable oil and terry towels in your car in case you get tar on your shoes.
+Be prepared with mineral/baby oil and terry towels in your car in case you get tar on your shoes.

 If you walk east along the bluffs past the Venoco parking lot you will come to the seal rookery lookout where you can look down on baby seals playing at the edge of the water in the spring.

 After your romantic walk, have a warm cup of tea in Carpinteria town.

 A mom with a newborn in a stroller looks out at the oil rigs and the horizon from the bluffs at the end of Calle Ocho.Learn More